How to Install Jenkins on Ubuntu

 Introduction

-This guide will help you install Jenkins on an Ubuntu 22.04 system.
+This guide will help you install Jenkins on a Ubuntu system.

 Prerequisites